maxonflutter/Junior-AI-Flutter-Pair-Programmer/README.md

 3. **Select Your Repository:** A list showcasing all your repositories will pop up.
 From this list, cherry-pick the repository or repositories you allow Junior AI to work and create code for.

-4. **Proceed to Junior's Home Base:** After selecting the repository, you'll be redirected to [junior.atomsbox.com](https://junior.atomsbox.com).
+4. **Go to [junior.atomsbox.com](https://junior.atomsbox.com):** After selecting the repository, you'll be redirected to [junior.atomsbox.com](https://junior.atomsbox.com).
 If you haven't already, you will need to create an account here.

 5. **Link Your GitHub:** Once logged in or signed up, you'll be prompted to register your GitHub account.
 It's a simple process — just input your GitHub username.
-This step forms the bridge ensuring Junior AI recognizes and interacts with your chosen repositories.
+This step ensures that Junior AI recognizes and interacts with your chosen repositories.

 🎉 **Voila!** Once you've navigated these steps, Junior AI is ready to contribute to your GitHub repository!